Ecancan/RNAppointmentCalendar/README.md

 ```
 Here have multiple defined variables like `includeTimes`, `bookedTimes`, `selectedTimes`, `disabledDates`.
 This variables have for different purpose.
 If you want to just selecting specific time use to this `includeTime` variable for filter
 Or you just want to display booked times on calendar?
 Just use `bookedTimes`.
-But booked times have clickable property.
+But `bookedTimes` have clickable property.

 #### Structures of Defined Variables